Barking station: Design

-To the west of the station there are two railway overbridges.
+To the west of the station there are two railway flyovers.
 The westernmost carries the NR tracks to and from platforms 7 and 8 over the four tracks to and from platforms 2–6 to join the tracks to and from Woodgrange Park and beyond, facilitating c2c services to serve Stratford and Liverpool Street and, since July 2022, the London Overground extension to Barking Riverside.

-The easternmost bridge carries the westbound Underground tracks from platform 6 over the NR tracks to and from platforms 4 and 5 to the southern side of the LU tracks from platform 2.
+The easternmost flyovers carries the westbound Underground tracks from platform 6 over the NR tracks to and from platforms 4 and 5 to the southern side of the LU tracks from platform 2.
 This enables eastbound cross platform changes between LU trains on platform 2 and NR trains on platform 4.

-To the east of the station a subway reverses the effect of the above bridge.
+There are sidings to the east which were built to accommodate D stock, C stock and S stock, though from 2017 only S stock is in service on the route.
+To the east of the station a dive-under reverses the effect of the above bridge.
 This enables westbound cross platform changes between LU trains on platform 6 and NR trains on platform 5.

+The stairs/ramp numbers are for clarity in this article; not in actual use.

 Redevelopment

 Barking and Dagenham London Borough Council has developed a Barking Station Masterplan for the redevelopment of the station, including the removal of retail units from the station concourse, expansion of ticket barriers, additional Oyster card machines, and new building work to provide replacement retail and to increase natural light within the station.
 In 2009, the station was identified as one of the ten worst category B interchange stations for mystery shopper assessment of fabric and environment, and it was planned to receive a share of £50m funding for improvements.

 As part of the 2011 renewal of the Essex Thameside franchise it was proposed that ownership of the station could transfer to Transport for London.
 Following the 2010 general election the funding for planned works was withdrawn and the 2011 franchise renewal delayed until 2013.
 The new franchise invitation to tender proposes the transfer of building maintenance from Network Rail to the new operator, and includes an option to complete the redevelopment works.
 In 2012, the public space outside the station on Station Parade was re-ordered and repaved, using funding from Transport for London.